 In “The Ring”, Isaac Cline seeks closure by finding the body of his wife, Cora.
 The city begins to rebuild.
 While salvaging wood for buildings, they find the body of a woman, unrecognizable after 21 days.
-On her is a wedding ring and diamond engagement ring.
+On her hand is a wedding ring and diamond engagement ring.
 Isaac recognizes the ring as Cora’s.
-He has the body buried, but he keeps the ring and wears it himself on his pinkie finger for the rest of his life.
-By December 31, 1900, the city had been cleaned up and started anew.
+He has the body buried, but he keeps the ring and wears it on his pinkie finger for the rest of his life.
+By December 31, 1900, the city has been cleaned up and started anew.
 When the clock hits midnight, the twentieth century begins…

 - “A Letter from Moore”